Florida's Broken System · Melbourne, Florida

 SYSTEM ALLOWED.

 This is real footage.
 Neighbors recorded it.
-News cameras captured the SWAT response, the teargas, the moment they brought Travis Edwards out.
+News cameras captured the SWAT response, the teargas, the moment J. Dunn was rescued.
 This is what happens when a violent offender cycles through the system for years with no mandatory conditions and no enforcement.

 Watch it.
 Share it.
 Show your legislators.
 This is the event that makes Karen's Law undeniable.